smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ### Aggregator Platforms
 - Will also be listed on aggregator platforms to increase the top of the funnel
 - The products listed will be price adjusted and only limited products would be available on aggregators and a wider variety of products would be present in the app

+### *EXPECTATIONS 2025-26*
+*By targeting two niche intially:*
+- *Health conscious consumers*
+- *Corporate employees*

+*We aim to build trust in the product in these to segments of audience.*

+---
+## Product Details
+Diced provides:
+- **Meticulously prepared meal kits** with fresh ingredients.
+- Easy-to-follow recipes tailored to:
+	- Dietary preferences
+	- Fitness goals
+- Focus on:
+	- Freshly Sourced Ingredients
+	- Transparency
+	- Quality

 ---